bedapub/bios-to-go/README.md

 # Background

-This repo contains static files of the BIOS (Bioinfo-C) library, both header files and source files.
+This repository contains static files of the BIOS (Bioinfo-C) library, both header files and source files.
 Users can write programs depending on the BIOS (Bioinfo-C) library, compile them against the static files.